Michael137/reasoned-soc/dsp_offload/README.md

 - Follow SNPE installation instructions for object detection model
 - Push the mobilenet_ssd.dlc, imagelist.txt and images to the device
 - Use the `create_file_list.py` and `create_inceptionv3_raws.py` scripts to resize the alexnet images to the appropriate input dimensions and corresponding file list
+- Run the benchmark suite using [mobilenetssd.json](snpe/benchmarks/mobilenetssd.json)
+  - Make sure the `imagelist.txt` contains the path and filenames for the **.raw** files on the device

 ## DeepLabv3
 - Activate the virtual environment containing the Tensorflow and SNPE pre-requisuite installations